ferruc/prescriptionApp/README.md

 ## See the file:Data Model deliveryapp with test data

+## Implementation status notes
+ The app works with the next seed users, the app accept any password to login

+* Seed Users:
+user1@BetterRx.com
+user2@BestRx.com

+Missing: Login with Courier user that allows  only show orders assigned to them for the day, now show all orders

 ## What was the hardest part of the implementation?

-Understand how works elixir functional language and understand how works Ecto to create queries.
+Understand syntax and how works elixir functional language and understand how works Ecto to create queries.

 ## What would be your next couple of tasks if you had more time?

-* Create independent entity for Patient, now this data is in Order.
+* Create independent entity for Patient, now this data is inside Order.
-* Create login module that allows use permissions to Pharmacy and Courier roles.
+* Create login module with password that allows use permissions to Pharmacy and Courier roles.
 * Implement login with OAuth, that can use permissions.
-* Implement complete administration module in order to crete Roles, Permissions.
+* Implement complete administration module in order to create Roles, Permissions.
 * Modify presentation layer.

 ## How could we change the project to be more interesting?